 Lita’s House is also an expression of my theories on the Architecture of Disappearance, which I began writing about during my uncle, photographer Shahidul Alam’s incarceration.
 It is here that I put forward the notion of using architecture as a language of struggle and resistance, something which other art forms have done, but architecture has largely refrained from.

 The Architecture of Disappearance is work that will probably consume me for the rest of my life.
-But last year I condensed my preliminary thoughts into a set of set essays on architecture.
+But last year I condensed my preliminary thoughts into a set of seven essays on architecture.
 It is here that I begin to re-examine the architect’s role, as well as ideas of silence, truth, beauty and transcendence – architectural orthodoxies passed down the generations and across continents – through the framework of activism.
 These drawings also relate to those essays.

 Lita, bright comets mapping